raulnegreiros/data-broker/README.md

 ## How to build

-Being writen in TypeScript, one can use npm's configured scripts to build this:
+Being written in TypeScript, one can use npm's configured scripts to build this:

 ```shell
 # installs all dependencies